 We’re looking forward to seeing Louise and Danie later today when they mentioned they’ll be stopping by to say hello.
 Tomorrow night, we’re meeting up with Kathy and Don and friends for dinner at Jabula.
 As usual, it will be another social weekend with both humans and animals.

-But, there’s always the joy of living in the moment, remembering the joys of what transpired in the past and the excitement of the treasures the future holds.
+But, there’s always the joy of living in the moment, remembering the thrills of what transpired in the past and the excitement of the treasures the future holds.

 Here are the expenses we incurred for the seven-night trip to Zambia and Botswana as we continue to strive to extend our time in South Africa: